Last Updated on February 23, 2022

 It also helps to find your own editing style.
 You can really establish that when you start creating presets in Lightroom.

-You can try 3 of my favorite presets for free from my Traveler’s Resource Library, as well as receive other exclusive freebies.
+You can try 3 of my favorite presets for free from The Travel Library, as well as receive other exclusive freebies.

 Working with others presets lets you see how photographers you admire edit exactly and you can make your adjustments from there!

 Bloggers and brands need help in creating the content they publish to their social media channels.
 This content is usually Instagram photos, blog post photos (similar to stock photography), and brand photos for business’ websites.